 This is after a chalky paint coat of black “primer”.
 I leaned them up on each other to see how they were going to look.
 You can see a little better in this picture that this side is the “right” way to frame out the cabinet door.
 See how the door extends beyond the frame?

-After the back undercoat dried, I sprayed a coat of an off white top coat.
+After the black undercoat dried, I sprayed a coat of an off white top coat.

 Here’s the after.
 I added a lil’ somethin somethin—do you see it?
-I added some little corner pieces that I think really change the look a lot.
+Yep, I added some little corner pieces that I think really change the look of the chalkboard easel a lot.

 I can’t find any pictures of how I made those corner pieces.
 Here’s what I did:

-- cut four triangles off the end of a 1×4
+- cut four triangles off the end of a 1x4

 - I used my nail gun to nail two sets of two triangles to each other